 Winter is here!
 It is that time of the year where your dreaded hair problem makes snowfall possible even in a tropical country like ours.
 Is there a solution to this itchy devil on your head?

 Here are 5 simple ways to manage dandruff:

 Dandruff tends to accumulate on your scalp and cause itching if you don't wash your hair regularly.
-Those with severe dandruff will need to wash their hair daily or on alternate days to reduce the build up of flakes on your scalp.
+Those with severe dandruff will need to wash their hair daily or on alternate days to reduce the build-up of flakes on the scalp.

-Skin diseases like scalp psoriasis and discoid lupus erythematosus can cause flaking of the skin that looks like dandruff.
-In such cases a dermatologist will be able to identify the condition and treat it appropriately.
-Flakes due to psoriasis tend to be thicker and dry.
-They occur in the same place on the scalp unlike dandruff which can be present on different areas of the scalp each day.
+Skin diseases like scalp psoriasis, head lice, allergic reaction, tinea capitis (scalp ringworm), and eczema can also cause flaking of the skin that looks like dandruff.
+In such cases, a dermatologist will be able to identify the condition and treat it appropriately.